tpascarella/sr50/docs/investing/gold.md

 >My personal recommendation is to buy gold from [BGASC.com](https://www.bgasc.com/)

+### The first rule of gold ownership

+The first rule of gold ownership is that you don't talk about gold ownership.
+You especially do not admit this publicly unless necessary.

+Don't talk about, don't become a target.

 ## Storing Your Gold

 [Here is a good article for explaining different options to store your gold and silver.](https://www.usmoneyreserve.com/blog/how-to-store-gold-silver/#:~:text=Rather%20than%20storing%20them%20in,be%20on%20the%20safe%20side.)